Fire Area Method vs Point Cloud Method

 Point Method Calculation

-The downside of the point method is that very small obstructions can cause significant blockages to the detector.
+The downside of the point method is that very small obstructions can add up for a large site to result in significant blockages to the detector.
 It would be impractical if you are performing analysis for a large fire (e.g. 1 meter base) that 1 inch pipes should be considered obstructions.

 Fire Area (Variable) Calculation